natalieagus/50002/docs/FPGA/Lucid V2/clocks.md

 # Clocks

 This document is written to guide you with generating new clock signals for your project should it fails to meet timing specifications.
+If your project **works** in simulation but behaves erratically on physical FPGA, it is likely that you have timing issues.

 ## Motivation